forrestpitz/forrestpitz.github.io/_posts/2023-01-05-effective-communication.md

 ---
 layout: page
-title: Written Communication
+title: Effective Communication
 date: 2023-01-05
 categories: [Communication]
 tags: []     # TAG names should always be lowercase
 mermaid: true
 ---
-Writing in a professional setting can be a massive differentiator in your career.
-In this document we will discuss three main ways that you can ensure what you write gets read, your arguments convince, and action is driven the way you intend.
+Once you have learned how different people communciate you need to hone your ability to speak and write in clear and expressive ways.
+In this section we will discuss three main ways that you can ensure what you write gets read, your arguments convince, and action is driven the way you intend.

 We will cover:
 - Techniques for communicating with clarity